The Dazzling Davies Sisters and Their Impressionist Art Collection

 Help for Women and Girls

-As well as returning soldiers they helped girls and women.
+As well as returning soldiers, they helped girls and women.
 Margaret was associated with the early Girl Guide movement and also ran summer camps for hundreds of girls from poor mining areas.
 She joined the girls under canvas sometimes, much to their amusement!
-Also she established a rest home for the wives of the miners who worked for them.
-She said that a few days of ‘food, fresh air and relaxation’ made a significant difference to their ability to cope on their return home.
-The sisters committed themselves to positive action that made a lasting difference to the lives of those they met.
+Also, she established a rest home for the wives of the miners who worked for them.
+She said that a few days of “food, fresh air, and relaxation” made a significant difference to their ability to cope on their return home.
+The sisters committed themselves to positive action that made a lasting difference in the lives of those they met.
 Gwendoline loved the domestic monochromatic style of Eugene Carriere and this family-focused painting was a particular favorite:

 The Gregynog Press

-While Margaret was working on her women's projects, Gwendoline was passionate about establishing a private press to print and publish limited edition high quality books.
-Over the forthcoming decades Gregynog became famous as publisher of some of the finest hand-printed books of the era.
+While Margaret was working on her women’s projects, Gwendoline was passionate about establishing a private press to print and publish limited edition high-quality books.
+Over the forthcoming decades, Gregynog became famous as the publisher of some of the finest hand-printed books of the era.

-Gwendoline and Margaret Davies are much more than the ‘two unknown spinsters’ of Welsh art history.
+Gwendoline and Margaret Davies are much more than the “two unknown spinsters” of Welsh art history.
 Their determination to use their wealth for the wider good was remarkable.
-Their lives and work had an immense influence on the way the arts are viewed in Britain, and particularly in Wales.
+Their lives and work had an immense influence on the way the arts are viewed in Britain, particularly in Wales.